 Middle glenohumeral ligament originates from the labrum and inserts on the humerus medial to the lesser tubercle.
 This ligament resists inferior translation when the humeral head is in the adducted and externally rotated shoulder.

-Inferior glenohumeral ligament originates from the labrum and the adjacent glenoid neck, inserts on the anatomic neck of the humerus.
+Inferior glenohumeral ligament originates from the labrum and the adjacent glenoid neck inserts on the anatomic neck of the humerus.
 It resists anterior and posterior translation of humeral head.
 This ligament resists inferior translation in the abducted shoulder.

 The coracohumeral ligament originates on the base and lateral border of the coracoid process of the scapula and inserts on the greater tubercle.
-It appears to have suspensory function of the humeral head.
+It appears to have a suspensory function of the humeral head.

 Major Muscles of the Shoulder